DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2021-03-31-dashboard-changes.md

 * The content presented on the dashboard

-The design (Frankie to add…)
-Once a candidate submits their application, they go straight to the dashboard.
-Previously they went to a “Your application has been submitted” confirmation page and were given an option to “Go to your dashboard”.
-We’ve mapped out what the dashboard looks like for the different application stages, and the behaviours we want to drive at each one.
-We have refined the content to drive the right behaviours.

 ### Post-submission flow

 To familiarise candidates with the dashboard, we wanted to take them to it immediately after they submitted their application.